Avik Mukhopadhyay

-Avik Mukhopadhyay is an Indian cinematographer who works in Bengali and Hindi films.
+Avik Mukhopadhyay (Bengali: অভীক মুখোপাধ্যায়) is an Indian cinematographer who works in Bengali and Hindi films.
 He collaborated with eminent directors like Mrinal Sen, Aparna Sen, Rituparno Ghosh, Srijit Mukherji, Kamaleshwar Mukherjee, Anik Dutta, Aniruddha Roy Chowdhury, Shoojit Sircar and Sujoy Ghosh.
 Some of his most notable works include Chokher Bali, Patalghar, Bhalo Theko, Raincoat, Dosar, The Last Lear, Antaheen, Chitrangada: The Crowning Wish, October and Sardar Udham.
-He is the recipient of the National Film Award for Best Cinematography three times and the Filmfare Award for Best Cinematographer once.
+He is the recipient of the National Film Award for Best Cinematography four times and the Filmfare Award for Best Cinematographer twice.
 He studied the cinematography at the Film and television Institute of India.